clp-research/deep_disfluency/README.md

 ## Set up ##

-To run the code here you need to have Python 2.7 installed, and also `pip` for installing the dependencies.
-(Also Ipython should be installed, preferrably, if you want to run notebooks).
+To run the code here you need to have `Python 2.7` installed, and also `pip` for installing the dependencies.
+(Also `IPython` should be installed, preferrably, if you want to run notebooks).

 Firstly, install Cython, then h5py, by running the below on the command line: